nguyenhphilip/camino/content/posts/final-goodbye.md

 I am brittle glass, a thin sheet of paper on the eve of an unanticipated storm.
 In the distance, a gust with the power to break trees, and men.
 A fire begins to kindle.

-I turn toward M. She looks straight at me.
+I turn toward Marieke.
+She looks straight at me.
 Through me.
 Inaudible words enter the air.
 Time collapses.

-“Hey, I'm in love with you.”
+“I'm in love with you.”

 Silence.